Yes, it's a big part of the story, and I wouldn't change it for anything.

 It turns out this is the very stuff of creating new vision.
 It’s allowing ourselves to feel what we would like to feel by picturing a life that we would like to live.

-Experiencing this stark contrast instilled in me a habit of making shifts in order to ease my fear, trying different ways to come out of my shell, and having this once-rudimentary pattern evolve throughout my life so that I could be more effective and efficient in making desired changes while having the process feel ever more easeful.
+Experiencing this stark contrast instilled in me a habit of making shifts in order to ease my fear, trying different ways to come out of my shell, and having this once-rudimentary pattern evolve throughout my life so that I could be more effective in making desired changes while having the process feel ever more easeful.

 Does it still feel uncomfortable?